ADMISSIONS & VIP ADMISSIONS

 I bought my admission online.
 What do I need to bring with me?

-You must print and bring your Admission confirmation to the event box office on the day of the event.
+You must bring your confirmation email including your QR code (printed or mobile) to the event registration area on the day of the event.
 They will validate it, and provide a wristband that serves as entry credential.

 Admissions are valid for one individual for either one or for multiple days, and may not be shared.
 If you remove a wristband, it is void and you will not be re-admitted.